-What is a Cloud Based Business Phone System?
+What is a Cloud Phone System?

-It may be easy to mistake cloud-based systems and hosted VoIP systems as the same business product.
+It may be easy to mistake cloud systems and hosted VoIP systems as the same business product.
 However, they operate differently and appeal to different types of businesses for different reasons.
 The main difference is that hosted systems require a physical server to operate.
 Usually, the way this works is the business hosts a PBX system either on-site (at the workplace) or off-site (at the service provider’s location).
 Once the server is set up, employees can enjoy the benefits of Internet-routed calls.
-At the same time, because the server scaled to fit the particular business’s needs, the telecom features, storage, and usage patterns are consistent and uniform across the company.
+At the same time, because the server scaled to fit the particular business’s needs, the telecom features, storage, and usage patterns are consistent across the company.

 Alternatively, the cloud system only requires Internet connection.
-This means you don’t have to be in close proximity to the physical server to use your VoIP phone number.
+This means you don’t have to be in close proximity to the physical server to use your VoIP line.
 At the same time, because you do not have to rely on a server that’s scaled to a specific size prior to getting started, you have more control over the scale and features.
 They can be customized as your business needs grow and change.
 However, since the cloud system also does not pre-determine usage and storage patterns, this can be a potential downside for some businesses.

 While cloud-based phone systems seem extremely convenient right off the bat, it’s important to weigh the pros and cons before deciding if it’s the right option for your business phone system.

-- SMS Messaging/Team Collaboration – Many VoIP applications now have built-in SMS messaging, which most businesses now utilize on a daily basis.
+- SMS Messaging/Team Collaboration.
+Many VoIP applications now have built-in SMS messaging, which most businesses now utilize on a daily basis.
 Having access to it in the same place as your other communication necessities is an added plus!